-So, the reason why I chose this grill is that it was ranked by Outdoor Gear Lab as the “Editors’ Choice Best Grill ”.
+This grill was ranked by the” Outdoor Gear Lab as the “Editors’ Choice Best Grill ”.
 You cannot argue with that now can you?
 The grill is a small piece of art that is pretty easy to operate and has all the basic features that one requires for grilling.

 It folds in like a briefcase and you can carry it anywhere.
-Since I bought it, I have gone camping with some of my friends and this grill came in real handy.
-As long as you are sticking to the small stuff such as the baby ribs, a medium steak and some veggies, you can cook it perfectly and in less time.
+This grill comes in real handy as long as you are sticking to the small stuff such as the baby ribs, a medium steak, and some veggies, you can cook it perfectly and in less time.
 In total, you can cook around eight steaks, whatever way you want.
-I already have a feeling that when it will be vacation time or just a trip to the beach, I am going to enjoy myself.

 Cooking Capabilities – Porcelain Enamelled Cast Iron Grates